-Dr. K. Heather Koth, founder and owner of Intown Professional Counseling, is a licensed professional counselor and clinical supervisor specializing in mindfulness and Dialectal Behavior Therapy.
-She works primarily with adults and adolescents in the treatment of food challenges, body image issues, attention deficit and hyperactivity disorder, and anxiety and depression.
-Her approach to therapy includes mindfulness based practices and skill development as well as creating a safe, collaborative space for growth and healing.
-Dr. Koth offers both individual therapy and groups focusing on skill development and mindfulness.
-She is also an adjunct professor and speaker who is passionate about helping others to improve their overall wellbeing and develop meaningful connections with themselves and others.
+Dr. K. Heather Koth, founder and owner of Intown Professional Counseling, is a licensed professional counselor and clinical supervisor specializing in mindfulness, Dialectal Behavior Therapy (DBT) and Radically Open DBT (RO DBT).
+She works with adults and adolescents in the treatment of food challenges, body image issues, attention deficit and hyperactivity disorder, disorders of over control, and anxiety and depression.
+Her approach to therapy includes mindfulness and somatic based practices, behavioral approaches and skill development.
+She creates a safe, collaborative space for growth and healing.
+Dr. Koth offers both individual and group therapy and supervision and consulting for therapists.
+She is a certified yoga teacher and is an adjunct professor and speaker who is passionate about helping others to develop meaningful connections with themselves and others and improve their overall wellbeing.

 Camille Brust is a board certified counselor with a master’s degree in Clinical Mental Health Counseling from Mercer University.
 She specializes in working with adolescents and adults with Autism Spectrum Disorder and ADHD.
 Camille is a compassionate guide for those with neurodivergent challenges.
 She provides empathetic guidance and support to help clients with career challenges, anxiety and mood disorders, food and body image issues, and interpersonal relationships.
 Camille creates a judgment-free space to navigate challenges, build practical communication skills, manage life transitions, and find balance amidst life's rollercoaster.
 Camille uses mindfulness and DBT approaches along with her experience working in school and mental health settings dedicated to neurodivergent individuals, to help clients facilitate change and improve overall wellbeing and life satisfaction.